NL33/electron-git/znext.md

 # Next

---fill old version window with project contents of the work tree for the item selected. something like:
-1. click which version you want to see in the old version.
-2. create a worktree of the current project
-3. revert that work tree to the save corresponding to the git version of the selected window.
-4. display the contents of that old version in the old version window
+4. display the contents of that old version in the old version window.
+     --change the displayed project in old window to the actual project (have to change path param)
 5. click on file in that old version window, and open the corresponding file in the worktree (now sent to an old version)
 6. is there some way to mark any old versions as in fact being old.
 Like a red bar around them, or changing their title?
      --to change their title, you could with file system go through each doc in the folder and add the word "old" to it.
 Or add the word old just at the time of clicking.
 So, click, then add word old to the title, then display the doc.